-You will find a small variety of beaches to visit in and around the area.
-Simply click on specific names for a detailed article concerning that beach.
+You'll find a handful of beaches to choose from in and around the area.
+You can click on specific beach names for more information concerning that section of the coast.

-The beaches in and around Boqueron are provided in the following table.
+The beaches in and around Boqueron are displayed below.

 |6.5 mi.
 Southeast of Central Boqueron||South West|

 |Bahia Sucia Beach||6.3 mi.
 South of Central Boqueron||South West|